Ratesetter Review (UK)

 Safety + Provision Fund

-Not as good as they used to be but when you factor in safety, they’re still attractive.
-Rates are constantly fluctuating so never use auto invest and always set your own rates.
-Despite falling rates, the five year term rates are still attractive and have been as high as 6%.
+While the days of 7% interest rates have long passed, when you factor in safety, Ratesetter’s rates are still good.
+Rates are constantly fluctuating so I never use auto invest and always set my own rates.
+Despite falling rates, I’ve still been able to achieve rates as high as 6.2% using the five-year term.
 Certainly much better than savings bonds or high street bank rates.

 Low Default Rates / No Lender Has Lost Money